desktop-cgi/desktop-cgi-archive/README.md

 # Features

-    Electron based express application that runs Node - Express based application that runs CGI files or CGI web apps that can be served from an file, an embedded web server using proxy, or an remote proxy web server
+Electron based express application that runs and Electron - Node - Express based application running any CGI files or CGI web apps that can be served from an file, an embedded web server using proxy, or an remote proxy web server

 ![Desktop CGI](./desktop-cgi.jpeg)